 If you use paid search then you most likely have a number of different campaigns running across a number of different providers.
 You might use Google AdWords, Microsoft AdCenter, LinkedIn, Facebook, private blogs, etc. With each one of these ad platforms you can login to their respective dashboards and see how many clicks they have sent you and what you've spent.
 But that requires you to go to a lot of web sites and it doesn't tell you anything about the quality of the visits you're getting.

 Wouldn't it be better to login to one dashboard and see all the visits from each source along with an indicator of the visit quality?
-Of course it would, so let's see how you can do that with ClickDimensions and Microsoft Dynamics CRM.
+Of course it would, so let's see how you can do that with ClickDimensions.

-- Learn how to create a custom view in CRM to track online ad activity
+- Learn how to create a custom view to track online ad activity

 To start, we need some background.
 When you place an online ad you have the opportunity to specify the URL that the visitor will be directed to when he/she clicks on the ad.
 LinkedIn refers to this as the Go to URL while other platforms call it the Destination URL.
 You can make this URL unique by adding a parameter to the end of it.
 Then it will be easy to locate visits from that ad inside Microsoft CRM if you are using ClickDimensions.
 Here's an example: